 Depending on the process, the fuel used and efficiency, flue gases can consist of nitrogen, carbon dioxide, trace amounts of oxygen and water vapor, and environmentally sensitive pollutants such as sulfur oxides, nitrogen oxide, carbon monoxide and particulates.
-In addition to measuring the flow of flue gases for process control data, reporting is often mandated by environmental and regional air quality regulations.
+In addition to measuring the flow of flue gases for process control data, reporting is often mandated by Federal, Regional, and/or Local environmental air quality regulations.

 Flue gas applications present several challenges in selecting the proper flow meter:

 - Large and difficult to access pipes

 - Wide flow range and distorted, swirling flow profiles

 Key Criteria For Flow Meter Selection

 - Accurate and calibrated for mixed composition gases

 - Low cost installation in large diameter pipes